Member portal

 We encourage financial firms to resolve consumer complaints directly, using their internal dispute resolution processes.
 If this can’t be achieved, then we follow the process outlined in the complaint process map.

-For more information please refer to the “the process we follow” page on the AFCA website.
+For more information please refer to ‘The process we follow’ page on our website.

 When a consumer lodges a complaint with AFCA about me, what information do I need to provide?